Broncos Need a Reality Check Because John Elway Is the Problem, Not the Solution

 "Vance and I had a great talk this morning about our plan to attack this offseason and get better as a team," Elway tweeted—after the fact.
 "We believe in Vance as our head coach.
 Together, we'll put in the work to improve in all areas and win in 2018."

 The Broncos made one significant move last offseason when they signed quarterback Case Keenum to a two-year, $36 million deal.
-But even that proved to be a fallback plan after Elway failed to land top free-agent quarterback Kirk Cousins, who didn't seriously entertain joining the Broncos.
+But even that was a fallback plan after Elway failed to land top free-agent quarterback Kirk Cousins, who didn't seriously entertain joining the Broncos.

 Quarterback, as a whole, has been a stumbling block.
 Elway's biggest failures have come at the position he once played at a Hall of Fame level.

-Manning's 2016 retirement forced the organization's hand, and Elway invested a first-round pick in Paxton Lynch after he traded up to select him.
+Manning's 2016 retirement forced the organization's hand, and Elway invested a first-round pick in Paxton Lynch after the GM traded up to select the signal-caller.
 This came after Elway drafted and developed Brock Osweiler to become Manning's heir.

 Osweiler signed a four-year, $72 million contract with the Houston Texans even though Denver wanted to re-sign him.
-The Osweiler move worked out in the Broncos' favor but Lynch never proved ready and is out of the league.
+The Osweiler move worked out in the Broncos' favor, but Lynch never proved ready and is out of the league.

-Instead, the Broncos have relied upon physically limited, average signal-callers.
+Meanwhile, the Broncos have relied upon physically limited, average signal-callers.
 Trevor Siemian started 24 games and completed 59.3 percent of his passes with a 30-to-24 touchdown-to-interception ratio.
 Keenum's been a slight upgrade in 2018 with a 62.3 completion percentage and 18-to-15 touchdown-to-interception ratio.

-The position remains at the forefront of the team's concerns since Elway didn't supply a legitimate alternative in subsequent drafts.

 How the general manager addresses the game's most important position will determine the organization's long-term stability.
 It can release Keenum and save $11 million against 2019's cap, according to Spotrac.
 Established starters Joe Flacco (once the Baltimore Ravens release him), Nick Foles (once the Philadelphia Eagles decline his 2019 option), Teddy Bridgewater and Tyrod Taylor are possibilities.